-CNA programs are designed as educational training opportunities for CNAs (Certified Nursing Assistant) to earn their certification in the field of nursing.
-CNAs are not nurses.
-They are nursing assistants that do not hold a license, but they do hold certification to assist patients in their daily living situations.
-Such nursing assistants also generally operate under the supervision of a registered nurse, and they also are a kind of job class that is referred to as unlicensed assistive personnel, or UAP.
+CNA programs are training courses designed to prepare Nursing Assistants to pass the state certification exam.
+CNAs are not licensed like nurses, but must be state-certified.
+The role of CNAs in healthcare largely involve assist patients and facility residents in their activities of daily living.
+Nursing assistants also generally operate under the supervision of a registered nurse, and they also may be referred to as unlicensed assistive personnel, or UAP.

-CNA programs are available through many different schools and continuing education programs in all 50 states; this is a testament to the popularity and the demand of qualified professionals in the nursing field; even places like American Samoa and Puerto Rico offer CNA training programs.
-This has to do with the fact that the US Bureau of Labor and Statistics has projected that jobs for CNAs will increase by 18% over the next decade.
-This means that after completing a CNA training program, many CNAs will be able to find jobs in an industry that is always looking for new professionals.
+CNA programs are available through many different schools and continuing education programs in all 50 states.
+CNAs are always in high demand.
+The US Bureau of Labor and Statistics has projected that jobs for CNAs will increase by 18% over the next decade.
+After completing a CNA training program, many CNAs will be able to easily find jobs in a hospital, residential care facility or at a home health agency.

-Each state does things somewhat differently with regards to the length of CNA classes and their cost.
-In general, most CNA programs will award certification in a matter of only four to six weeks.
-Furthermore, these classes are quite inexpensive in relation to other careers’ training programs.
+The length and cost of CNA classes vary by school and region.
+In general, most CNA programs can be completed in only four to 16 weeks.
+Furthermore, CNA classes are very affordable compared to the education required for other careers.
 When choosing a school for a CNA program, interested people should make certain to look out for associated costs in addition to the cost of the course itself.